 Put in another way, the layout of a website should make it easy to access its functions.
 This is part of the reason long, single page websites have become popular as scrolling and browsing on handheld devices has become the norm.

 Let’s take a look at how web design trends have developed and how the structure of sites have changed in the past decade or so.

 Evolution of Web Design (2004-06)

 In addition, websites written completely in flash were also quite popular due to the fact that HTML was quite limited.
-Flash allowed website to do things, design wise that HTML simply couldn’t.
+Flash allowed the website to do things, design-wise that HTML simply couldn’t.
 Today flash is all but forgotten and you can struggle to find a developer that works with flash at all.
 This is largely due to its incompatibility with iOS.

 It was also around this time that the first content management systems appeared, allowing website owners to edit their content and make changes to certain aspects of the website.